dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 ## Workflow Details

-The release process is now split across two workflows:
+The release process is now consolidated in a single workflow (`android.yml`) with multiple jobs:

-### Android Test Workflow (`android.yml`)
+### Test Job

-This workflow runs on every push to the main branch and pull request:

-1. Runs unit tests
-2. Builds the release APK
-3. Uploads the APK as an artifact (available for download from the GitHub Actions page)

-### Release Workflow (`release.yml`)

-This workflow is triggered either manually or after the Android Test workflow completes:
+This job runs first and performs unit tests:

 1. Checks out the code
+2. Sets up the Java environment
+3. Runs unit tests
+4. Uploads test results as artifacts

+### Build Job

+This job runs after the test job completes successfully:

+1. Checks out the code
+2. Sets up the Java environment
+3. Builds the release APK
+4. Uploads the APK as an artifact (available for download from the GitHub Actions page)

+### Release Job

+This job runs after the build job completes successfully, either when manually triggered or on a push to the main branch:

+1. Checks out the code
-2. Downloads the APK artifact built by the Android Test workflow
+2. Downloads the APK artifact from the build job
 3. Finds the path to the downloaded APK
 4. Distributes the APK to Firebase App Distribution using the Firebase Distribution GitHub Action:
    - Uses the appropriate Firebase App ID based on the build type